nonrational/ec2named/README.md

 # Ec2named

-Get information about your AWS EC2 instances quickly.
+Get information &mdash; mostly private IP addresses &mdash; about your AWS EC2 instances quickly.

-Currently, strongly assumes conventions like `app`, `env`, and `status` tags.
+By default, assumes tagging conventions like `app` and `env`, but these are configurable.

 ### Installation